dkbozkurt/dkb-texture-optimize-pro/README.md

 - Use maxSize 256-512 for most textures
 - Quality 70-80 for good balance
 - Combine with texture atlases for maximum savings
-- Choose your input formats wisely (e.g., use .jpg for backgrounds, .png for UI).
+- Choose your input formats wisely (e.g., use .jpg for backgrounds, .png for UI)
+- Use in-place optimization to iterate on settings until you hit size target

 ### For PixiJS Games

 Balance quality and performance:
 ```json
 {
   "defaultSettings": {